JetBrains/resharper-devguide/Platform/Lifetime/LifetimeDefinition.md

 This method takes in a `Lifetime` to act as a parent; the new `Lifetime` is a "nested" lifetime.
 Terminating the parent `Lifetime` will also terminate this new child `Lifetime`.
 Of course, if the child terminates first, it removes itself from the parent's cleanup.

 > **Note** If you don't have a parent `Lifetime` available, you can use `EternalLifetime.Instance`.
 Generally speaking, `EternalLifetime` should be avoided, as it is never terminated.
 Items scheduled against `EternalLifetime` will not run, and will not get garbage collected, effectively resulting in a memory leak.
-The only accepted use case for `EternalLifetime` is to act as a parent for another `Lifetime`.
+The preferred use case for `EternalLifetime` is to act as a parent for another `Lifetime`.

 The `Define` method has a number of optional parameters, firstly an id, which is only used for diagnostic purposes.
 Secondly, an action that is called as soon as the `LifetimeDefinition` has been created.
 And finally, an optional instance of `ILogger`.
 If no logger is passed in, the default logger instance from `Logger.Interface` is used (see the Logging section for more details on logging).